Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/meletis-and-durscheid-2022-writing-systems-and-their-use/signed-writing-as-a-pressure-test-for-general-writing-theory.md

 ## Why this should remain a companion and not replace the review

-The review of Meletis and Durscheid does a different job and should remain disciplined:
+The review of Meletis and Dürscheid does a different job and should remain disciplined:

 - what the book says
 - what it gets right